UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 We have adapted our approach somewhat in light of initial integrations with other performers and discussions with other TAs.

-We will plan to integrate with tools produced by other TA4 performers:
+First, we will plan to integrate with capabilities led by other TA4 performers:

 - Jataware will produce some end-to-end solutions particularly for georeferencing and page-level evaluation of map data objects.
+This may reduce the need for Macrostrat-led user interfaces in these domains (see
+  @sec:document-interfaces).
-- MTRI will work with TA4 to ensure that geologic mapping data can be filtered and subset
+- MTRI will work with TA3 to ensure that geologic mapping data provided by Macrostrat in vector-tile format can be filtered and subset according to the needs of model pipelines and operators (@sec:geologic-map-data)

-Based on descriptions of bottlenecks in CMA process workflows described by Lawley, and the expected structure of TA1 and TA2 outputs, we forecast that a major problem will be assembing a geologic dataset that is sufficiently well-characterized and standardized to be useful across scales and study areas to extract fairly specific CMA-relevant information.
+Second, based on descriptions of bottlenecks in CMA process workflows (e.g., _Lawley et al, 2022_), and the expected structure of TA1 and TA2 outputs, we forecast that a major problem will be assembing a geologic dataset that is sufficiently well-characterized and standardized to be useful across scales and study areas to extract fairly specific CMA-relevant information.
 Given this expected challenge, we will devote extra effort to internally characterizing and harmonizing geologic map units, in order to provide appropriately queryable TA1 and TA2 datasets.
+This activity has therefore been upgraded to a major thrust of our software development plan (@sec:entity-characterization).

 # Software development plan